Liderbord/pld-comp/docs/dev-docs.md

-# Developer documentation
+# 🏗️ Developer documentation

-## Overview of the project sturcture
+## Overview of the project structure

-You can find below the strucutre og the main elements of the project.
+You can find below the structure of the main elements of the project.

 ```
 pld-comp/